HowTo: ESPEasy / Wemos D1 Mini – Adapt ADC to another maximum voltage

 Configuration in ESPEasy

-Simply set the device "Analog input - internal" as shown.
+To do this, simply set the device “Analog input – internal” as shown.

 Have fun with the project

-I hope everything worked as described.
-If not or you have any other questions or suggestions, please let me know in the comments.
-Also, ideas for new projects are always welcome. 🙂
+I hope everything worked as described for you.
+If not or you have questions or suggestions please let me know in the comments.
+I will then add this to the article if necessary.

-P.S.
-Many of these projects - especially the hardware projects - cost a lot of time and money.
-Of course I do this because I enjoy it, but if you appreciate that I share this information with you, I would be happy about a small donation to the coffee box. 🙂
+PS Many of these projects - especially the hardware projects - cost a lot of time and money.
+Of course I do this because I enjoy it, but if you think it's cool that I share the information with you, I would be happy about a small donation to the coffee fund. 🙂

 For which voltage range do you want to adapt the voltage divider?
 Theoretically, you can also change the voltage divider by soldering on suitable external resistors.
 One would have to calculate. maybe it is even enough to simply use another series resistor (for the upper part of the voltage divider). 🙂